Projects & Events

 Community Events - Dates and Locations:

-• An opportunity to be involved in planting coastal plants in neglected and degraded areas along the coast and at Biodiversity Park.
+Many opportunities to be involved in weeding and planting coastal plants in neglected and degraded areas along the coastal path and at Biodiversity Park.
+Sign up to our Newsletter for upcoming events

-• These sessions are a wonderful opportunity to work with volunteers in the Val Wales Community Nursery at Henley Beach, and the Two Wells Nursery.
-Learn propagation skills and grow plants for revegetation in the dunes and at Biodiversity Park. sessions are usually held on Thursday mornings.
+These sessions are a wonderful opportunity to work with volunteers in the Two Wells Nursery.
+Learn propagation skills and grow plants for revegetation in the dunes and at Biodiversity Park.
+Sessions are usually held on Thursday mornings.

 Email semaphoredunes@gmail.com for dates and more information